North Augusta High School: Renovation and New Construction

 In 2014, a multi-phase renovation project began at the school to update existing facilities and to construct new buildings.
 In January 2015, "Phase 1" was completed when the new 45,000 square foot Math and Science building was finished.
 "Phase 2A" was completed in November 2015 with the completion of 125,000 square foot building containing classrooms, the "Freshman Academy", a new media center, and a dining room.
 "Phase 2B" added a new wing for English, Math, Foreign Language, and Social Study classrooms and was completed in October 2019.
 The final phase, "Phase 3" included a new "arena style" basketball gymnasium, choral/band/orchestral rooms, and a new band field and was completed in Spring 2021.
 The only pre-2014 school building that remains is the auditorium.

+In 2024, ground was broken to construct the "Athletic Complex," which includes baseball and softball fields as well as an additional paved parking lot.